compsys-progtools/fall2025/resources/glossary.md

 Linker
 :  a program that links together the object files and libraries to output an executable file.

+markdown
+:  a lightwight markup syntax that is human readable and parsable into HTML formatting [cheatsheet](https://www.markdownguide.org/cheat-sheet/)
+:  see also  {term}`msyt`

 merge
 :  putting two branches together so that you can access files in another branch that are not available in yours